 Couriers and Messengers Services Price Index (CMSPI)

-The Couriers and Messengers Services Price Index (CMSPI) is a monthly price index measuring the change over time in prices for courier and messenger services provided by long and short distance delivery companies to Canadian-based business clients.
+The Couriers and Messengers Services Price Index (CMSPI) is a monthly price index measuring the change over time in prices for courier and messenger services provided by long and short distance delivery companies to businesses and households in Canada.

 These indexes are a part of the Services Producer Price Index program (SPPI) at Statistics Canada.

 The SPPI program develops and produces price indexes for a wide range of business service categories.
 This initiative fills an important data gap in the area of economic statistics and has resulted in a more comprehensive set of service price indexes.
 It also allows Statistics Canada to produce more accurate estimates of real value added of the Gross Domestic Product and changes in productivity.

 Reference period: The time period for which the CMSPI equals 100; currently this is the year 2019.

 Collection period: Occurs on the 15th of the reference month for couriers and regular messengers.
 For food delivery establishments, monthly data is collected after the reference quarter.